 That could mean that they’ve failed you to train you properly in the work they’ve expected of you.
 If this meant you suffered an injury, then the employer could’ve been negligent.

-Another example of negligence could be if you’re employer allowed, or expected you to, work a long shift without any comfort or rest breaks.
-If you then went on to make a mistake, causing an accident to happen, due to tiredness, you could be able to prove that that although you caused the accident, your employer was in fact negligent in allowing you to work too long.
+Another example of negligence could be if your employer allowed, or expected, you to work a long shift without any comfort or rest breaks.
+If you then went on to make a mistake, causing an accident to happen due to tiredness, you could be able to prove that although you caused the accident, your employer was, in fact, negligent in allowing you to work too long.